 The Bible is filled with stories of married couples; how they were brought together, how their relationships were tested, and how their faith was strengthened.
 While none of their relationships are perfect, they all have something to teach us.
 As we approach St. Valentine’s Day, we are exploring what we can learn from the couples of the Bible about love, patience, and trust in God’s plans.
-Today’s post is the first installment in a two-part series.
+Today’s post is the second installment in a two-part series.
 View Part I

 Zechariah and Elizabeth